ionStici/frontend/js/js-overview.md

 _JavaScript libraries_ - consists of functions that an application can call to perform a task.

-_JS frameworks_ - defines how a developer design an application.
+_JavaScript frameworks_ - defines how a developer design an application.

 All these frameworks and libraries are 100% based on JavaScript, so you have to become really good at JS before learning and using any of these tools.